Spotify

 Series: Language Access and the Courts

-In this episode, Patricia Ravenhorst, General Counsel, South Carolina Coalition Against Domestic Violence and Sexual Assault, Susan Pearlstein from Philadelphia Legal Assistance, Hadar Swerdlow, Family Law Attorney from Atlanta Legal Aid, Judge Ramona Gonzalez from La Crosse County Circuit Court in Wisconsin, Commissioner Loretta Young New Castle County Family Court in Delaware, Elliott Casey from Virginia Commonwealth’s Attorneys’ Services Council, and Leslye Orloff, the director of NIWAP continue their discussion on language access for LEP litigants.
-They talk about the opportunities to use new technology, how to address the challenges of geography, poverty and cultural experiences from different cultures outside the US, and how to avoid the most common mistakes and pitfalls when working with LEP survivors.
-Lastly, they discuss what policies, procedures and practices judges and litigants can use to prepare in advance so they can advocate better.
+In this episode, Patricia Ravenhorst, General Counsel, South Carolina Coalition Against Domestic Violence and Sexual Assault; Susan Pearlstein from Philadelphia Legal Assistance; Hadar Swerdlow, Family Law Attorney from Atlanta Legal Aid; Judge Ramona Gonzalez from La Crosse County Circuit Court in Wisconsin; Commissioner Loretta Young, New Castle County Family Court in Delaware; Elliott Casey from the Virginia Commonwealth’s Attorneys’ Services Council; and Leslye Orloff, Director, NIWAP American University Washington College of Law, continue their discussion on best practices for using interpreters and translators when working with LEP victims and litigants.
+The panel discusses opportunities technology offers, best practices when working with virtual interpreters, and how to avoid the most common mistakes and pitfalls when working with LEP survivors.

 Series: Simplifying Public Benefits for Immigrant Survivors

-In this episode, NIWAP Director, Leslye Orloff, NIWAP, Assistant Director Rafaela Rodrigues and Elliott Casey from Virginia Commonwealth’s Attorneys’ Services Council talk about how to navigate and understand what public benefits are available to immigrant survivors through NIWAP’s created tool, the Public Benefits Map.
-They talk about the reasons behind creating the map based on the difficulties people faced in accessing this information.
-The map provides an easy access to state-by-state laws on public benefits, with exact legal citations and includes details on benefits based on different immigration status.
-This map makes it easy to identify the type of benefits that that immigrant survivors qualify or do not qualify for.
-The map not only details the type of benefits such as TANF, SNAP, Food Stamps etc. but also matches different immigration status such as U Visa applicants, Refugees, Asylees etc. to the type of benefits available to them.
-Lastly, they talk about where to locate the map on NIWAP’s website and how to navigate it.
+In this episode, NIWAP Director Leslye Orloff, NIWAP Assistant Director Rafaela Rodrigues, American University Washington College of Law, and Elliott Casey from the Virginia Commonwealth’s Attorneys’ Services Council talk about how to navigate and understand what public benefits and services are available to immigrant survivors through NIWAP’s created tool, the Public Benefits Map.
+They discuss the reasons behind creating the map to facilitate quick access to legally correct information identifying which programs and services immigrant victims and their children are legally eligible to receive.
+The map provides easy access to state-by-state laws on benefits and services, with exact legal citations, and includes details on which benefits and services victims and children with different immigration statuses can receive.
+They explain how the map makes it easy to identify the types of benefits immigrant survivors qualify for or do not qualify for.
+The map not only details types of benefits such as health, housing, education, TANF, SNAP, and food stamps, but also matches different legal immigration statuses — such as VAWA, T and U visa recipients, refugees, asylees, etc. — to the types of benefits available to them.

-In this episode, NIWAP Director, Leslye Orloff, NIWAP, Assistant Director Rafaela Rodrigues and Elliott Casey from Virginia Commonwealth’s Attorneys’ Services Council continue their discussion on public benefits for immigrant survivors.
-They begin by discussing the barriers to public befits for immigrants, the lack of knowledge, language barriers, and the added complexity around differing state laws.
-They continue to talk about the legislative roots and basis in law of the public benefits, they educate the listeners on the various forms of benefits, educational, health, legal and emergency benefits that immigrants can avail of, they address the income component of public benefits and highlight how victims of crime are entitled to benefits in most states.
-Lastly, the podcast relays a general overview of benefits that are available to everyone without regard to immigration status.
+In this episode, NIWAP Director Leslye Orloff, Assistant Director Rafaela Rodrigues, NIWAP American University Washington College of Law, and Elliott Casey from the Virginia Commonwealth’s Attorneys’ Services Council continue their discussion on benefits and services for immigrant survivors.
+They begin by discussing the barriers to accessing benefits, the lack of knowledge, and the different eligibility requirements under state laws.
+They continue to talk about the various forms of programs, including educational, health, legal, and emergency benefits that immigrant domestic and sexual violence victims and their children are legally eligible to receive.
+They address income eligibility for state and federal public benefits and highlight how victims of domestic violence, sexual assault, stalking, dating violence, child abuse, and other crimes are legally eligible for some benefits in most states.

-In this third episode on public benefits for immigrant survivors, NIWAP Director, Leslye Orloff, NIWAP, Assistant Director Rafaela Rodrigues and Elliott Casey from Virginia Commonwealth’s Attorneys’ Services Council continue their discussion on public benefits looking at state, federal, and means tested benefits vis-a-vis immigration status.
-They discuss the most common categories of immigrants, what benefits they are entitled to along with which benefits are based on means testing, which benefits have a 5-year waiting, healthcare subsidies, the ability to purchase healthcare on the exchange and lastly the varying level of benefits that different states offer.
+IIn this third episode on benefits and services for immigrant survivors, Director Leslye Orloff, Assistant Director Rafaela Rodrigues, NIWAP American University Washington College of Law, and Elliott Casey from the Virginia Commonwealth’s Attorneys’ Services Council continue their discussion on benefits and services, looking at eligibility for state and federal means-tested public benefits by legal immigration status.
+They discuss the most common survivors advocates, attorneys, and judges encounter and discuss, by type of lawful immigration status, eligibility for state or federal public benefits; which benefits are based on means testing; which benefits have a 5-year waiting period; healthcare subsidies; when immigrants become eligible to purchase healthcare on the exchanges; and lastly, the varying levels of state benefits that different states offer.

 This project was supported by Grant No. 15JOVW-21-GK-02208-MUMU, 2017-TA-AX-K063 and 15JOVW-22-GK-04002-MUMU awarded by the Office on Violence Against Women, U.S. Department of Justice.
 The opinions, findings, conclusions, and recommendations expressed in this program are those of the authors and do not necessarily reflect the views of the Department of Justice, Office on Violence Against Women.
 This training is also supported by Grant No. SJI-23-T-043 from the State Justice Institute.
 The points of view expressed are those of the authors and do not necessarily represent the official position or policies of the State Justice Institute.